Who We Are

 Our goal is simple—to help women in the payments industry achieve greater personal success, influence and professional parity.

-Since 2005, Wnet (Women’s Network in Electronic Transactions) has earned a reputation as the premier professional organization for women in payments.
+For 15 years, Wnet (Women’s Network in Electronic Transactions) has earned a reputation as the premier professional organization for women in payments.
 We provide personal enrichment through our world-class national and regional programming, networking opportunities and mentorship programs.

 Our Vision & Mission